Choosing the right name

 Brand lockdown (do immediately): Register the .com and .sg domains.
 Secure the LinkedIn company page and any social handles you need.
 Register the trademark with IPOS if the brand will carry long-term value — trademark registration is separate from and not automatic with ACRA registration.

 Incorporation documents (start in parallel): Prepare your Memorandum and Articles of Association, confirm your director and shareholder details, appoint a qualified company secretary, and arrange a registered address.
-For a complete walkthrough, see our complete incorporation guide.
 If you need a nominee director, this is the point to engage one.
 Terra Advisory handles all of this as a single engagement.

 How do I check if a company name is available in Singapore?